NotAShelf/notashelf.dev/posts/on-editors-and-things.md

 importantly, it was a testing ground for my "ideal" Neovim configuration.
 I have learned about Neovim as much as I have learned about Nix by maintaining nvf.
 The most important discovery while working on nvf and Neovim, was that **Neovim is a subpar editor**.
-I mean this in an endearing way of course, I would want my editor to become better and I think it is moving in the right direction, however, with contenders such as Helix now challenging Neovim's place it _might_ be the time to reconsider priorities and re-allocate resources.
+I mean this in an endearing way of course; I would want my editor to become better and I think it is moving in the right direction, however, with contenders such as Helix now challenging Neovim's place it _might_ be the time to reconsider priorities and re-allocate resources.
 Although I am